pexip/pexip-swift-sdk/.docs/pexip-swift-sdk-docs/Sources/PexipSwiftSDK/PexipSwiftSDK.docc/Articles/GettingStarted.md

 // 1.
 Create the name by which this participant should be known let displayName = "Guest"

 // 2.
-Create an instance of InfinityService let infinityService = apiClientFactory.infinityService()

-// 3.
 Request a token from the Pexip Conferencing Node do {
     let conferenceService = infinityService.node(url: node).conference(alias: alias)
     // Check ConferenceTokenRequestFields documentation to read more about all possible request properties